 You may also like:

-We are a family of four with an active lifestyle.
-We love creating memories through travel, learning about different cultures around the world, and spending quality time together.
+I'm a happily-married mom of two.
+Our family enjoys an active lifestyle and spending quality time together.
+We love creating memories through travel, learning about different cultures around the world.